-averages and the daily maximum concentrations.
-The highest daily maximum was 60μg/m recorded in July and there were four exceedances of the 50μg/m (24-hour average) acceptable limit used in other jurisdictions.
-Unlike Yellowknife, the Inuvik readings do not show a 'spring maximum' associated with residual winter gravel, although the highest hourly concentration recorded $(316\mu g/m^3)$ did occur in April.
-The summer monthly average values are similar to Yellowknife but the daily maximums in Inuvik are somewhat higher, indicating a longer "dust season" persisting throughout the summer months.
+Figure 15 shows the monthly averages and the daily maximum concentrations.
+The highest daily maximum was 70μg/m recorded in May and there were three exceedances of the 50μg/m (24-hour average) acceptable limit used in other jurisdictions.
+In 2008, there was an obvious 'spring maximum' similar to that of Yellowknife.
+Unlike 2007, the springtime levels were elevated and were representative of the typical 'springtime dust event' associated with residual winter gravel.
+The highest hourly concentration recorded (189μg/m) coincided with the highest daily maximum and occurred in May.
+The 2007 report stated that, "The summer monthly average values are similar to Yellowknife, but the daily maximums in Inuvik are somewhat higher, indicating a longer 'dust season' persisting throughout the summer months.
 This may reflect the greater percentage of unpaved roads and/or exposed areas in Inuvik providing a continuing source of dust throughout the spring and summer months.
-However, this speculation is based on only one year of complete data and it will be interesting to see if this pattern persists in future years.
+However, this speculation is based on only one year of complete data and it will be interesting to see if this pattern persists in future years."
+This pattern was not evident in 2008 and is likely due to the re-locating of the station to a less than adequate location in terms of siting criteria.
+The station had to be re-located quickly and unexpectedly due to school renovations.
+The present location is temporary due to being somewhat enclosed and surrounded in three quadrants by buildings.
+A new approved site has yet to be determined.